 A variety of horses from different backgrounds, come to the farm for training to develop their talents for Eventing, Racing, Dressage, Jumping, and Pleasure Riding.
 The farm has one of the best track records when it comes to individualized training programs, consignment sales, and top-quality LKF owned Thoroughbreds.

-Clients can bring their horses to the farm and know that they can trust the farm’s reputation as being a valuable resource.
-Striving to be the best is our daily goal, and it is important that not only are our clients happy with our service, but that the horses are cared for to the highest standards.
+Clients bring their horses to the farm and know that they can trust the farm’s reputation as being a valuable resource.
+Striving to be the best is our goal, and it is important the horses are cared for to the highest standards.

 • Maintained Kentucky fescue/winter rye pastures with board fencing.
 The fields are seeded and fertilized in Spring and Fall and cared for throughout the year.